DIY & Crafts

 There comes a time in every parent’s life where they have to have the dreaded “talk”.

-It’s a difficult subject to approach because you don’t want your children thinking you’ve just been lying to them all this time; you want them to understand why you allowed them to believe in Santa in the first place.
+It’s a difficult subject to approach because you don’t want your children to think you’ve just been lying to them all this time; you want them to understand why you allowed them to believe in Santa in the first place.

 As an author of both adult and children’s books, Brockenbrough’s talents really shine through in this incredibly moving letter that offers her daughter an explanation without shattering the magic of Christmas.